-Deploy a Managed Ruleset · Cloudflare Ruleset Engine docs
+Deploy a Managed Ruleset

 Response

 In these examples, the Managed Ruleset executes the behavior configured by Cloudflare.
-To customize the behavior of Managed Rulesets, see Override a Managed Ruleset.
+To customize the behavior of Managed Rulesets, refer to Override a Managed Ruleset .